-Management and administration are two terms that are seem to be quite similar to each other.
-However, they are completely different from one another with respect to their functionality as well as usage (applicability).
+Management and administration are two terms that seem to be quite similar to each other.
+However, they are completely different from one another with respect to their functionality as well as usage or applicability.
 Management basically refers to the actions carried out to implement the plans and objectives that have been determined by the administration.
 Administration is essentially involved in identifying the plans, objectives and critical policies of an organization.

 Definitions and meanings

 Management is performed by a group of people who are skilled and experienced in carrying out the operations of the organization.
-Management includes different activities, for example, planning, organizing, controlling, motivating, coordinating and taking decisions.
+It includes different activities, for example, planning, organizing, controlling, motivating, coordinating and taking decisions.

 Management is carried out at the business and functional level of the organization.
 It usually involves people who are employed in the organization and who use their skills and expertise to get work done from their subordinates so as to attain organizational objectives.